nathub071122/natGIT/ANGULAR/LABS/lab11-form-validation-registration-capstone-merger.md

 :point_right:  The user should be able to login with his/her emailId and password

-:eye: *If my microservices is not read?*
+:eye: *in case the backend microservice is not ready then please*
 :key: Use JSON Server